Hedgerow Restoration

 East Lothian’s pathway to a greener, resilient ecosystem

-The East Lothian Climate Hub is raising funds to protect our local biodiversity, landscape and traditional skills.
+The East Lothian Climate Hub is raising funds to restore our local biodiversity, landscape and traditional skills

 Healthy, well-managed hedgerows are the living tissue that link habitats in farmland, urban and wilderness areas.
 As green corridors they are havens for wildlife.
 The hedgerows of Scotland are a lifeline for over 2000 different species.
 In networks, reaching across the country, they offer an important resource for animals: a home for a resilient, thriving and interconnected ecosystem.

-However these important habitats that link our green spaces are in decline.
+However these important habitats that link our green spaces are in decline and becoming increasingly fragmented.

 Only a third of Scotland’s hedgerow was considered in good health by the last Countryside Survey in Scotland and is fast disappearing.